You are here:

 Secondary academy in East Sussex

-- Fixed-term and permanent exclusion
+- Fixed-term and permanent exclusions, and when each will be used

-- The principal's role
+- The principal's role in exclusions

-- Reviewing the decision to exclude
+- How governors will review the decision to exclude

-- Standard of evidence for panel meetings
+- The standard of evidence for panel meetings

 - Independent review panel